oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ### <a name="Transformationaddnested" href="#Transformationaddnested">3.4.4 Transformation `addnested`</a>

 The `addnested` transformation expands a path relative to the input set, applies one or more transformation sequences to the addressed resources, and adds the transformed resources as dynamic (navigation) properties to the output set.
-The output set A is initially a clone of the input set.
+The output set $A$ is initially a clone of the input set.

 The first parameter of the `addnested` transformation is a path $p$ or a concatenated path $p/q$.
 Here, $p=p_1/…/p_k$ with $k≥1$ is a [data aggregation path](#DataAggregationPath) with single- or collection-valued segments.
 The path $p$ MUST NOT contain any navigation properties prior to the last segment $p_k$, which MUST either be a navigation or a complex structural property.
 If the optional $q$ is present, it MUST be a type-cast segment.
 This is an extension of the definition in [OData-URL, section 5.1.3](#ODataURL) in that the first parameter need not contain a navigation property.